Manually adding recommended security headers on WordPress

 .htaccess example

-In the below image you will find the example of all security combined, between the two comments.
+In the below image you will find an example of multiple combined Security Headers set manually in the .htaccess file, added between the two # Really Simple Security markers/comments.

 Uploading and Troubleshooting